 Both entrances include ramped disabled access.

-Most dress informally but there are a few people who prefer to come a bit smarter.
+Most people dress informally but there are a few who like to come a bit smarter.

-It honestly doesn’t matter at all how you dress – come however you feel most comfortable.
+It honestly doesn’t matter at all what you wear – come however you feel most comfortable.

 Yes.
 Children are really welcome at all our services.